A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Discussion

 Although detailed and time-resolved information on mosquito management in Miami-Dade is not available, the Florida Department of Health issued mosquito-borne dengue illness alerts in weeks 29–33 of 2022.
 Probably, adulticiding was initiated or intensified during this advisory period and contributed to reducing both risk and incident cases.
 Hence, the cases reported after this window can be interpreted as occurring under enhanced control.
 Under this assumption, the number of cases that might have occurred in the absence of such a program could plausibly lie closer to the upper quintile (for example, the 75th percentile) of the weekly risk distribution, as indicated by the blue circles in Figure \ref{fig:forecast_2x2}.

 Beyond these implications for timing and control, the Bayesian framework also affects how we interpret uncertainty in forecasts.
 Although the Bayesian model was primarily designed to account for reporting error rather than to replace the Poisson model, in most weeks its predictions are actually more precise: the posterior predictive intervals are shorter than the corresponding intervals from the censored Poisson model.
 This is mainly because we assumed a very small variance for the observation error.
 In other words, based on the testing procedures and protocols for patient diagnosis and protocols used by the CDC and Florida Department of Health explained in Section \ref{sec: observation model}, we specified a small reporting error, and this choice is directly reflected in the narrow posterior predictive intervals.
+Accurate case reporting in this context refers to reliable identification and recording of clinically confirmed cases, and it does not imply that the reported counts equal the true number of infections in the population.